MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/arc-extension-management.md

     clusters=($(az graph query -q "resources | where type == 'microsoft.azurestackhci/clusters'| where resourceGroup =~ '${resourceGroup}' | project name" | jq -r '.data[].name'))
     ```

-1. To install the Windows Admin Center extension on all the clusters under the resource group, run the following command:
+1. To install the Windows Admin Center extension on all the systems under the resource group, run the following command:
     ```azurecli
     extensionName="AdminCenter"
     extensionType="AdminCenter"